Baeza, Ecuador

 Baeza is a small town in — and canton seat of — Quijos Canton in Napo Province, Ecuador.
 It is the home of the Quijos-Quichua indigenous people.
 It is located near the Quijos river on South America.

+History

+Baeza was founded on 14 May 1559 on the territory of the Quijos-Quichua people by the explorer Gil Ramírez Dávalos.
+During the 16th and 17th centuries, the town was one of the most important settlements in the Ecuadorian Amazon, but since the 19th century it has diminished in importance.
+Despite this, it remains one of the most important administrative, economic, financial and commercial centres of the Quijos Valley.
+The main economic activities of the city are livestock, agriculture and commerce.

 Climate

 Baeza has a subtropical highland climate (Cfb) with mild weather year-round and heavy rainfall.

+Media

+Baeza is served by the independent radio station Radio Selva, established in 2001 by local residents Juan Carlos Tito and Elvira del Pilar Note.
+The two continue to broadcast the station from exile in Canada.